gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Yangyal shook his head violently.
 "You can do it, learned," the young soldier coaxed him.
 "I know you can.
 Ready?
 One… two… *three!*"
-He tossed his balled-up coat into the air.
+He tossed his balled-up jacket through the air.

 The tralpa leaned forward and reached for it.
 As he did so, the log shifted underneath him again.